canvastack/stencil/docs/FRONTEND_DATA_INTEGRATION_FIX.md

    - Sufficient for current needs
    - Can be enhanced later if needed

+4. **Why skip Products pages in Phase 1?**
+   - Complex product management system with 18 hardcoded products
+   - Sophisticated filtering, search, and pagination logic
+   - Better suited for dedicated Product Service Layer in Phase 2
+   - Reduces risk and scope of Phase 1

 ### Risk Mitigation

 | Risk | Probability | Impact | Mitigation |